UniquePerch/dolphinscheduler/README.md

 [![Slack Status](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](https://s.apache.org/dolphinscheduler-slack)
 [![CN doc](https://img.shields.io/badge/文档-中文版-blue.svg)](README_zh_CN.md)

+## If you want to use this dolphinscheduler directly,please download apache-dolphinscheduler-3.1.7-bin.tar.gz in this folder and install it!

+## Dolphindb modifies the source code of Dolphinscheduler

+- Support the datasource of dolphindb.
+  - File changes:
+    - Add a module names dolphinscheduler-datasource-dolphindb in module dolphinscheduler-datasource-plugin.
+    - Add DOLPHINDB option in use-datasource.ts,types.ts,use-form.ts .
+- Add the serializations of dolphindb's data type.
+  - File changes:
+    - Add serializer folder in dolphinscheduler-common module,add a serialization module for DDB_MOUDLE was added and registered in JSONUtils
+- Modified some of the source code in sqlTask so that it can run the dolphindb script normally
+  - File changes:
+    - Modified the executeUpdate method in sqlTask to run dolphindb's sql scripts.
+- Modified the way dolphinscheduler validates parameters for dolphindb JDBC.
+  - File changes:
+    - The checkOther method has been overridden in the [DolphinDBDataSourceProcessor.java](dolphinscheduler-datasource-plugin%2Fdolphinscheduler-datasource-dolphindb%2Fsrc%2Fmain%2Fjava%2Forg%2Fapache%2Fdolphinscheduler%2Fplugin%2Fdatasource%2Fdolphindb%2Fparam%2FDolphinDBDataSourceProcessor.java).
+    - The getDatasourceUniqueId method has been overridden in the [DolphinDBDataSourceProcessor.java](dolphinscheduler-datasource-plugin%2Fdolphinscheduler-datasource-dolphindb%2Fsrc%2Fmain%2Fjava%2Forg%2Fapache%2Fdolphinscheduler%2Fplugin%2Fdatasource%2Fdolphindb%2Fparam%2FDolphinDBDataSourceProcessor.java).

 ## About

 Apache DolphinScheduler is the modern data orchestration platform.
 Agile to create high performance workflow with low-code.
 It is also provided powerful user interface,